ivandax/backend/README.md

 ```

-### TODO
+### Deployment in Railway

-Couldn't use the hibernate liquibase properties to check the models and obtain a change log
-based on the changes of the schema.

-reference-url=hibernate:ejb3:com.backend.demo.model
-reference-driver=liquibase.ext.hibernate.database.connection.HibernateDriver

-We still rely on checking the actual DB to make the diff changelog.
+ - Railway connects to the repo in github and automatically makes a build of the app.
+ -